gher-uliege/.github/profile/README.md

 We develop software tools for the spatial interpolation of in situ measurements and satellite images, based on variational methods and more recently on neural network.

+We also organise the _International Liège Colloquium on Ocean Dynamics_ (aka _The Colloquium_) since 1968.

 ## How to reach us?
 You can find all the information on the official webpage: https://www.gher.uliege.be